Frequently Asked Questions

 • Recruiting advice

 • Traveling: Coaches airfare (to California), per diem, hotel (for players, coaches and chaperone).
 Van rental: 2 to 3 mini-vans (to California Qualifier).
 Gas and parking.
-Transportation to Spokane and Oregon is included.
+Transportation to Spokane and Oregon is not included.
 Airfare to California is NOT included.

 • Gym rental, coaches pay, coach's education: USAV IMPACT certification